 So, what is the best way for ambitious women to further their careers within marketing?

 Firstly, they must even the playing field with their male counterparts by presenting themselves as confident and putting themselves forward for the top roles.
 They should avoid using typically female methods of speech including double negatives or less assertive phrases such as “I feel that…” or “I could be wrong but…” and have conviction in themselves and their ability to progress.
 They also need to be able to express their value to those who might promote them, rather than relying on managers noticing their worth organically.
 It’s important in all areas of business to never sell yourself short – see yourself as a fully-formed product and others will want to invest in you.

-If you would like to talk to one of our experienced consultants about developing your career in marketing, or are looking to find the best marketing talent for your team, please call one of our team today: Peter Bush for permanent opportunities or Karl Ramsaran for interim opportunities.
+If you would like to talk to one of our experienced consultants about developing your career in marketing, or are looking to find the best marketing talent for your team, please call one of our team today: Elinor Lara for permanent opportunities or Karl Ramsaran for interim opportunities.